 • They are perfect for visualizing data and teaching data visualization concepts.

-Before we go further into real classroom examples, it’s important to understand why infographics can be effective in the classroom.
+Before we go further into infographic examples for students, it’s important to understand why they can be effective in the classroom.

 How to use infographics in the classroom